How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 Good Neighbor Next Door

-If you’re a K-12 teacher, law enforcement officer, firefighter, or EMT, you might qualify for HUD’s Good Neighbor Next Door (GNND) program.
-GNND offers certain eligible homes at half off the list price.
+If you’re a K-12 teacher, law enforcement officer, firefighter, or emergency medical technician (EMT), you might qualify for HUD’s Good Neighbor Next Door (GNND) program.
+GNND offers certain eligible homes at half of the list price.

 HUD homes